-Where, precisely, should you look?
-Of course, your best option is to spend some time in cities, towns, and neighborhoods in Colorado to see which ones feel the best to you and your family.
-It would also be prudent to talk with local real estate agents to learn where you can make the best real estate investment.
+If you can, spend some time in cities, towns, and neighborhoods in Colorado to see which areas feel the best to you.
+It would also be wise to talk to local real estate agents about where you can make the best investment.

 Here are five popular areas you may want to consider.

-Located in suburban Denver, Holly Hills offers excellent public schools in a suburban setting.
-There are plenty of coffee houses and restaurants, and over 90% of the residents own their own homes.
+Located in suburban Denver, Holly Hills offers excellent public schools and plenty of coffee houses and restaurants.
+Over 90% of the residents own their homes.

 Pine Brook Hill

-One of the only spots on this list that is not around Denver, Pine Brook Hill is located in Boulder County.
-The schools are highly rated, and most of the residents own their own homes.
+Pine Brook Hill is located in Boulder County, the only spot on this list not around Denver.
+The schools are highly rated, and most of the residents own their homes.

 South Park Hill

-South Park Hill is a neighborhood in Denver.
-It is family oriented with good public schools.
-It has an urban feel, but most people own their own homes.
+South Park Hill is a family-oriented neighborhood in Denver.
+The area has good public schools, an urban feel, and a high percentage of residents who own their homes.

-Wellshire is another neighborhood in Denver that has earned a lot of attention.
-The residents love the amenities that the area offers while at the same time love having sizeable natural recreation areas within driving distance.
+Wellshire is another neighborhood in Denver that has garnered a lot of attention.
+Residents love the area's amenities and sizable natural recreation areas within driving distance.

-The name says it all.
-Superior, a suburb of Denver has a population of a little less than 13,000.
-There are plenty of restaurants, theaters, and malls to fulfill your shopping and entertainment needs.
+Superior, a suburb of Denver, has a population of a little less than 13,000.
+The area includes plenty of restaurants, theaters, and malls.

 Unless you plan to buy your home with cash, you'll need to apply for a mortgage.
-For most home buyers in Colorado, interest rates are among the biggest factors when choosing a lender.
-Doing a little upfront research and comparing options to find the best rates could save you tens of thousands of dollars over the life of your loan.
+For most home buyers in Colorado, interest rate is one of the biggest factors when choosing a lender.
+Doing some upfront research and comparing options to find the best rate could save you tens of thousands of dollars over the life of your loan.